 Finally, cities also prefer stable contract relationships versus having to constantly change suppliers and establish new service and billing relationships.
 In summary, cities need to balance stable service needs with competitive price needs.

-Energy Sellers, REPs or Brokers, are focused on securing long-term revenue streams with stable margins, preferring to have customers contract with them for as long as possible.
+Energy Sellers, REPs or Brokers, are focused on securing long-term revenue streams with stable margins.
+Their preference is to have customers contract with them for as long as possible to achieve these long term revenues.
 The risk to REPs in this approach is that long term fixed price agreements also lead to long term fixed margins.
 And operating costs change over time, mostly increasing.
 This puts pressure on REPs to keep internal costs as low as possible.
-Since employee costs can be a substantial contributor to operating costs it can be an area often looked to in controlling these costs.
+Since employee costs can be substantial contributor to operating costs it can be a area often looked to in controlling these costs.
 Sellers often use outsourcing to avoid hiring employees and control internal costs.
 It is important to note that an overzealous desire to control costs can result in a reduced attention to customer service.

-Brokers are a common way used to outsource marketing a REP’s products, since the broker is typically paid on a commission basis from the REP. The commission is typically paid on a per kwh of usage basis that is hidden in the energy price as well as any broker fee for their services to a city.
+Brokers are a common way used to outsource marketing a REP’s products, since the broker is typically paid on a commission basis from the REP versus the fixed salary costs of an employee.
+The commission is typically paid on a per kwh of usage basis that is hidden in the energy price as well as any additional broker fees that may be added for additional services provided to a city.
 So brokers, like REPs, have a natural incentive to see the buyer sign up for as long a term as possible, maintaining their commission payments well into the future.
 Finally, it is important to note that brokers will typically only show the buyer offers from REPs they have a brokering relationship with.
-So, while a broker may say they will find the lowest price, what you really see is the lowest price from the parties they get paid to market on behalf of.
+So, while a broker may say they will find the lowest price, what the buyer really sees is the lowest price from the parties they get paid to market on behalf of.